jlingford/personal-website/content/blog/foldseek-cofactors.md

 +++
-title = 'Adding cofactors to AlphaFold models with help from FoldSeek' author = 'by James Lingford' date = 2023-11-04T22:54:42+11:00 draft = false toc = true math = true
+title = 'Adding cofactors to AlphaFold2 models with help from FoldSeek' author = 'by James Lingford' date = 2023-11-04T22:54:42+11:00 draft = false toc = true math = true tags = ["AlphaFold2", "FoldSeek"]
+categories = ["How to", "AlphaFold2"]
 +++

-## AlphaFold can't predict cofactors (yet)
+## AlphaFold2 can't predict cofactors (yet)

 One of the limitations of AlphaFold2 is that it can't predict where cofactors or ligands will bind to in a protein.
 It does however, do an eerily good job of predicting the structural architecture of cofactor/ligand binding sites.